satshacopter/satshacopter-250X/README.md

 <img src="media/trims.jpg" width="70%">

 If everything sounds to be ok, now you can attach the supports using the following screws and washers:

 <img src="media/supports_screw.jpg" width="70%">

+And use the washer to fix the supports with the surface of the main frame:

 <img src="media/supports_screws.jpg" width="70%">